ShaswataG/pdf-assistant/README.md

 ## Notes
 - All timestamps are in UTC and ISO 8601 format.

-- The stream parameter in /ask is optional; by default, responses are non-streaming.

 - Uploaded PDFs are stored with a unique UUID.